Skin (Marvel Comics): Fictional character biography

 After the Academy closes due to the machinations of Adrienne Frost, Skin returns to Los Angeles with Jubilee in tow.
 Some time later, Skin, Jubilee, Magma, Bedlam, and several other mutants are found crucified by the Church of Humanity, an anti-mutant organization.
 Archangel uses his healing blood to resurrect Jubilee and Magma, but Bedlam and Skin do not survive.

 In Necrosha, Skin is resurrected via the Transmode Virus to serve as part of Selene's army of deceased mutants.
 Under the control of Selene and Eli Bard, he takes part in attacking the mutant nation of Utopia.

-Years later, Skin is resurrected on Krakoa through the Five.
-His resurrection is pushed forward on the schedule because his former teammate Synch is needed to act as a backup for the Five, who believe that the two will help each other re-adjust.
+During the Krakoan Age, Skin is resurrected on Krakoa through the Five.
+Synch, who had also died, is resurrected around the same time as Skin.
+The Five prioritized resurrecting Skin and Synch because Synch would be able to act as a backup for the Five using his ability to duplicate superpowers.
+In addition, it is believed that the two would help each other re-adjust.
 Skin is seen arm in arm with Synch and standing next to Broo at a party following the first meeting of the Quiet Council of Krakoa.
 He is later approached by Madison Jeffries manifesting himself through the land, who explains to him that he was thrown in the Pit of Exile for trying to create a place for Danger to live, which is deemed a violation of rule three by the Council.
 He later tells Blob about this, unsure if it really happened.
 Blob assures him he has seen enough weird things to believe his story and remarks there will going to be a power-vacuum soon and that "it's good to have a brotherhood".
+He was part of the X-Men based in Cassidy Keep alongside Banshee and Husk thereafter.